piotrekzurek/proxmox-create-kvm/README.md

 pve_kvm_clone_from_existing: false

 # If yes, the VM will be updated with new value.
 Cause of the operations of the API and security reasons, the update of the
 # following parameters was disabled: net, virtio, ide, sata, scsi.
-Per example updating net update the MAC address and virtio
+For example updating net update the MAC address and virtio
 # create always new disk.
 Update of pool is disabled.
 It needs an additional API endpoint not covered by this module.
 pve_kvm_update: no